deanebarker/Episerver-Markup/README.md

 The resource handler reads the specified content object and extracts and returns the resource contents.

-All of the properties above use an instance of the "Poor Man's Code Editor" for their UI editing component.
+All of the properties above use an instance of the "Poor Man's Code Editor" for their UI editing component (when/if available in Edit Mode).

 https://gist.github.com/deanebarker/f1c2542b3a510eb992c76c7e07c2f16b